javierdearcos/rest-builder-docs/REST Builder.md

 Developers can define the API's contract using OpenAPI documents to describe what the API does and what resources handles in a language agnostic and human readable way, allowing both, machines and humans, to understand what the API is supposed to do.

-REST Builder generates the API resources model layer and the API implementation layer using the JAX-RS specification, part of the JAVA EE standards.
+REST Builder generates the API resources model layer and the API implementation layer using the JAX-RS specification, one of the JAVA EE standards.
 The generation tool implements all the necessary code to access the API defined in the API contract and advanced features as pagination, search, filter, batch support..., and let the developer focus in the service business logic.

 The generation tool also provide a GraphQL endpoint to access your API using the same API definition and with the same advances features as pagination, search, filter..., which make it even more powerful and valuable.